 Also, due to the container being clear, we’ll be able to see the roots.

-These are after just 2 weeks!
+UPDATED: These are after just 2 weeks!
 The one above is the one that was originally in this post.
-The one below is Brookland’s Her flowers had a longer germination period.
-But are growing now!
+The one below is Brookland’s flowers, which had a longer germination period.
+But are growing now as well.